The science of happiness

 So does serotonin make you happy?
 The short answer is yes – and you don’t have to rely on your natural serotonin levels.
 Cuddling with your partner, aerobic exercise, getting out in the sunshine, getting a massage and even visualizing something that makes you happy can all increase serotonin levels.

 Dopamine is another neurotransmitter made in the brain and distributed through various pathways to affect bodily functions like heart rate, blood vessel and kidney function, nausea, vomiting and even pain.
+But does dopamine make you happy?
+In fact, it is perhaps most famous for its role in the science of happiness.

 This isn’t just true of achieving big goals.
 Even when you accomplish a small task, your dopamine levels will increase.
 Dopamine happiness feels invigorating and energizing.
 People with low levels of dopamine might experience depression or other mood disorders and can have trouble staying on task and remaining focused.